-This free printable sight word bingo game is great for children that are learning to read.
-Teaching children to read can be tedious but using games makes it more fun for everyone.
+This free printable sight word bingo game is great for children learning to read.
+Teaching children to read can be tedious, but using games makes it more fun for everyone.

-The game includes 10 different bingo cards to practice many different words.
-It also makes it ideal to play with friends and each person can have their own unique bingo card.
-Word cards are included with the download and are great for beginner readers that still need to associate the visual word with the audible word.
-More advanced game players may choose to not use the word cards.
+The game includes 10 different bingo cards to practice many other words.
+It also makes it ideal to play with friends; each person can have a unique bingo card.
+Word cards are included with the download and are great for beginner readers who still need to associate the visual word with the audible word.
+More advanced game players may choose not to use the word cards.

 How to Play Sight Word Bingo

-- If a child has a matching word on their card they cover it up with a Bingo chip
+- If a child has a matching word on their card, they cover it with a Bingo chip.

 - The first player to 5 correct words in a row (vertically, horizontally, or diagonally) will call out Bingo and win.